-Pearlene attended public school, first P.S.
+Pearlene attended P.S.
 299 in Bushwick before transferring to P.S.
-181 in Flatbush due to a house fire that forced her and her family to move to a new neighborhood.
-For middle school she attended I.S.
-246 Walt Whitman Junior High and attended Erasmus Hall high school for a short time before deciding to finish her schooling at the Oneonta Job Corps Center where she received office and computer skills training and her general equivalency diploma.
+181 in Flatbush due to a house fire that forced her and her family to move to a new neighborhood while in third grade.
+She went on to I.S.
+246 Walt Whitman Junior High and briefly attended Erasmus Hall high school before attending the Oneonta Job Corps Center, where she received office and computer skills training and a general equivalency diploma.

-While attending Pace University in the evening she worked at the Juvenile Diabetes Research Foundation in the day.
-She even found time to take a summer course with Oxford University in 2006.
-Eventually she earned her Bachelor's of Science degree in Professional Studies from Pace University in New York and she completed Graduate school at Middlesex University in London where she studied International Relations.
+While attending Pace University in the evening, she worked at the Juvenile Diabetes Research Foundation during the day.
+She also took a summer course with Oxford University in 2006.
+She earned her Bachelor's of Science degree in Professional Studies from Pace and completed Graduate school at Middlesex University in London, where she studied International Relations.